2i2c-org/2i2c-org.github.io/content/blog/2025/cloud-cost-monitoring/index.md

 ---
 title: Enabling transparent cloud cost monitoring with user-level dashboards
-date: "2025-09-30"
+date: 2025-09-30
 authors:
   - Chris Holdgraf
   - Jenny Wong
 categories:
   - service
 tags:
-- open source
+  - open-source
-- cloud costs
+  - cloud-costs
   - transparency
 ---

 We are excited to announce that **dashboards to monitor cloud usage and costs at a per-user level** are now available!